 Boiling allows the unwanted chemicals to vaporize and evaporate from your beer.
 Closing the lid stops this from happening and keeps them in the beer.
 But you don’t have to fully remove the lid while you boil.
 Leaving space for steam to escape is enough.

-Once you’re beer is fully fermented, you’re ready to bottle them.
-Bottles need a proper head space to make room for carbonation.
-Make sure to leave about 1 – 1.5 inches of head space in the bottle’s neck.
+Once your beer is fully fermented, you’re ready to bottle them.
+Bottles need proper headspace to make room for carbonation.
+Make sure to leave about 1 – 1.5 inches of headspace in the bottle’s neck.

 Tips After Homebrewing